Wednesday, April 24, 2013

 This month my cooking challenge was QUICHE.
 Crust less quiche to be exact because nobody needs more carbs in their life.
 Well maybe someone does but not in my house we don't.
 Yummy delicious warm golden crusty carbs!
 OK I'm done!
 My wonder twin in St. Louis also joined my challenge and made the quiche and what's weird is she sent me a pic of her quiche and I thought why is Jan sending me my quiche pic back.
 WONDER QUICHE POWERS!
 Ahaha!

 My do something challenge is to run as much of a 5k as possible on the street and beat my walking time.
-My husband and I will be doing that this Saturday 4/27/13 on Belle Isle for this 5k. http://detroitsynergy.org/register-7th-annual-belle-isle-5k-runwalk/
+I will be doing that this Saturday 4/27/13 on Belle Isle for this 5k. http://detroitsynergy.org/register-7th-annual-belle-isle-5k-runwalk/

 I have my music all ready to go to keep me going.
 I'll be the one working her inner Beyonce while she's running.
 WORK IT!!
 You have to make it fun so why not do a little booty shaking.
 Still time to sign up and join in on the fun!